Long Read Blog Post (100 points)

 - Do research on your topic and collect resources.

-- Your resources should be more scholarly or professionally reviewed.
+- Your resources should be more scholarly or professionally reviewed in nature.

 - You should include a range of resources from a variety of sources.